-Because the subconscious acts towards its fixed ideas, it reinforces them by filtering out everything to the contrary.
+Because the subconscious acts towards its fixed ideas, it tends to reinforce them by filtering out everything to the contrary.
 Behaviours, thoughts and feelings will arise that support the fixed idea (whether "I'm not good enough" or "I expect to be successful") which will then habitually reinforce the idea.